YesLets/Robotics-Learning-Journey-from-Ground-Zero/README.md

 # learning-webdev

-This repsitory will be a place for me to document my path as I learn web dev.
+This repsitory will be a place for me to document my path as I learn to do techncial writing in robotics.

 ## Background and motivation

 ### What have I tried?

-My intention with this repository is to have a central place to store what I learn about web dev.
+My intention with this repository is to have a central place to store what I learn about technical writing.
 Previously, I have tried several methods of learning and retaining information.
 This has included

-- Spaced repetition
+- Spaced repetition from different sources (Hearing the same content shared by different instructors)
-- Various tears of note taking
-- Reading a lot and only taking the big ideas away
+- Reading a lot to get some footing on the basic vocabulary.

-None of these has been particularly satisfactory to me.

-I found spaced reptition to be great for remembering facts but not how to apply concepts.
-It is also not clear how to make useful cards for programming topics.
-Also, it is easy to hide misunderstanding with memorization.

-By tears of notetaking, I mean read a book, extract my notes, then gradually organize and condense those notes.
-I do like this process.
-Although, it is not engaging enough: I read the full book, then look for patterns.
-I believe to learn better I should be actively engaging with the content throughout.

-Reading a lot was just a waste of time for me.
-I can read an idea many times without understanding it or engaging with it in a meaningful way.
-In the end, I just end up getting caught up on all the information to memorize without truely understanding what I'm reading.
-Needless to say, there are better ways of learning.
+The learning curve is still pretty steep.

+[More comments to be added later]

 ### What am I trying now?